awesome-pro/neon-website/content/docs/guides/cloudflare-workers.md

 This command will open a browser window and prompt you to log into your Cloudflare account.
 After logging in and approving the access request for `Wrangler`, you can close the browser window and return to your terminal.

-### Add your Neon connection string as a secret
+### Add your Unique connection string as a secret

-Use Wrangler to add your Neon database connection string as a secret to your Worker:
+Use Wrangler to add your Unique database connection string as a secret to your Worker:

 ```bash
 npx wrangler secret put DATABASE_URL
 ```

-When prompted, paste your Neon connection string.
+When prompted, paste your Unique connection string.

 ### Publish your Worker application and verify the deployment